schibsted/ai-academy/lessons/w4 - NLP.md

 ## Lab session

-During the lab session you are going to hear more about (Schibsted) use cases for NLP.
+During the lab session you are going to hear more about LLMs and how they work.

 ### Task 1